 Students should ensure that all their personal belongings are clearly marked and locked up.
-A large box is provided in the front entrance for lost articles.
-Students should not wait too long to search for a missing article as this box is emptied periodically.
+A hanging tree and basket is provided in the main classroom hallway for lost articles.
+Students should not wait too long to search for a missing article as these items are emptied periodically.
 Lost textbooks and notebooks are placed in the office and in the library.
 Watches, glasses, keys or jewellery items may be claimed at the front office.
 We will make every effort to assist students in recovering lost articles, however we recommend students exercise caution if bringing valuables to school.
 We would also encourage students not to share their locker combination with other students.